DeltaRig/Cypress/README.md

 > cy.wait(2000)

 ### Identify elements on the page
-Cypress identify the element as CSS
+Cypress supports CSS selectors only

 | ID         | #idName                     | Note                                                                  |
 |------------|-----------------------------|-----------------------------------------------------------------------|